The justifying arguments why the midpoint-mechanics is the key to the psyche can be found in this link.

-"Imagine that you're focusing your attention on something you do not want to admit.
-This makes this something stronger because you are dealing with it (you are so in the midpoint of it, you are shaped by it).
-With repression, you get exactly the opposite of what you want, to put something aside. "
+“Imagine you’re focusing your attention on something you don’t want to see.
+That makes it something stronger because you’re dealing with it (you’re in the midpoint of it, you’re shaped by it).
+With the displacement you achieve the exact opposite of what you want, namely to put something aside.”

 "But it is also said, 'One displaces something when something unconsciously continues to act.'"

 “That is also incorrect in the true sense of the word.
 It is reduced in value from other midpoints so that it is no longer perceived, but can continue to work in the unconscious. – However, not if a current midpoint is very strong.